 3. The Public Works crew will then arrive at your home for the scheduled appointment and televise the service from inside the house out towards the street.
-They will discuss their observations and recommendations with you on site, and provide you with a video for your records a few days later.
+They will discuss their observations and recommendations with you on site, and provide you with a video for your records.